zackattacknyu/BLI_ProbePathRender/README.md

 http://mfizz.com/oss/rxtx-for-java

 Before running, make sure to do the following:

 1. Copy the win64/rxtxSerial.dll into C:\Windows\SysWOW64

 2. Append the directory containing rxtxSerial.dll into your PATH environment variable.

-The directory we care about is the following:
+The directory we care about where the dll file is located is the following:
 BLI_ProbePathRender\JMonkeyEngine\mfz-rxtx-2.2-20081207-win-x64\mfz-rxtx-2.2-20081207-win-x64